The Beldon Fund focuses project and general support grants in two programs:

 • Name and address of organization.

-• Executive director and contact person(s); telephone and fax numbers; and, if
+• Executive director and contact person(s); telephone and fax numbers;

 available, e-mail and web addresses.